siteraiser/Pong-Node/README.md

 </p>
 <br>
 <p>
-Road map: Maybe add support for smart contract ownership transfers if possible.
+Roadmap: Maybe add support for smart contract ownership transfers if possible.
 Tidy up some user experience things, like adding loading indicators and more safeguards.
 Add more features to the hub portion like reviews, search, categories, ranking algorithm and locations.
 </p>